Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Let us take a closer look at Form1’s Class Module Code.

-• On the cmdOpen_Click event procedure, the Form2 object is instantiated in frm Object Variable and made Form2 visible in the Database Window.
+• On the cmdOpen_Click event procedure, the Form2 object is instantiated in the frm Object Variable and made Form2 visible in the Database Window.

 • The Private Sub frm_QtyUpdate() Subroutine is executed when the Qty TextBox on Form2 is updated with a value, and from within the AfterUpdate Event of the TextBox, the RaiseEvent QtyUpdate() is executed, if an invalid quantity value is entered.

-• The Private Sub frm_formClose() is executed when the Command Button on Form2 is Clicked to close Form2.
+• The Private Sub frm_formClose() is executed when the Command Button on Form2 is clicked to close Form2.

 Form2 Class Module Code

-Now let us go through the Form2 Module’s Code.@@@
+Now, let us go through the Form2 Module’s Code.

 • In the global declaration area of the Form2 Class Module, two Public Event Procedure names are declared, with parameters.

-• When some value is entered into the TextBox and the Tab Key is pressed, the AfterUpdate Event Procedure is run, and the QtyUpdate() Event is Raised with the Statement RaiseEvent QtyUpdate(Me!Qty).
+• When some value is entered into the TextBox and the Tab Key is pressed, the AfterUpdate Event Procedure is run, and the QtyUpdate() Event is raised with the Statement RaiseEvent QtyUpdate(Me!Qty).
 The Qty value is passed as a parameter to the QtyUpdate() Function.

-• The frm_QtyUpdate() Sub-routine runs, from the Form1 Class Module and performs validation checks on the passed value and displays an appropriate message.
+• The frm_QtyUpdate() Sub-routine runs from the Form1 Class Module and performs validation checks on the passed value and displays an appropriate message.

-• When the Command Button on Form2, with the Caption Close, is clicked, the formclose() Event is Raised, a message is displayed, and the Label control on Form1 is updated with the same info.
+• When the Command Button on Form2, with the Caption Close, is clicked, the formclose() Event is raised, a message is displayed, and the Label control on Form1 is updated with the same info.

-How does it Work?
+How does it work?

-The global declaration Public WithEvents frm as Form_Form2 on Form1’s VBA Module is like a Radio Receiver stating that whatever action transmitted from Form2 (from frm Property) will be received in Form1 and executed in the related Sub-routine.
+The global declaration Public WithEvents frm as Form_Form2 on Form1’s VBA Module is like a Radio Receiver stating that whatever action transmitted from Form2 (from the frm Property) will be received in Form1 and executed in the related Sub-routine.

-The transmission takes place only when you call the RaiseEvent Statement and it fires the Event declared at the Module level of Class or Form or Report, with parameter value (if defined), like RaiseEvent QtyUpdate(Me!Qty)
+The transmission starts only when you call the RaiseEvent Statement, and it fires the Event declared at the Class Module level of Form or Report, with parameter value (if defined).

 The same name QtyUpdate() is a Subroutine Name – not to declare as Function - (on Form1 Class Module, like we tune in to the same transmission frequency to receive the radio broadcast) where we write code to run a validation check on the passed data as Parameter and displays a message based on the validity of value passed from Qty textbox on Form2.

-The Sub-routine name is always prefixed with Form2’s Class Module instance Property name: frm and the sub-routine header line is written as Private Sub frm_QtyUpdate(sQty As Single), to tune into the correct frequency of transmission.
+The Sub-routine name is always prefixed with Form2’s Class Module instance Property name: frm, and the sub-routine header line is written as Private Sub frm_QtyUpdate(sQty As Single), to tune into the correct frequency of transmission.

 Note: It means that the actual Code, for the Event Procedure declaration done on Form2 Class Module, is written in Form1 Module, by addressing the subroutine directly with the object name (frm_) prefix.